 Making your diagnostic exam comfortable.

 Everyone on your ARA exam team wants you to have a great experience and feel relaxed and comfortable while you are having your exam.
-If you are very anxious or have a condition that could make it painful to stay in one position for an extended period of time, please talk to your scheduler about how we can help you.
+Typically, your healthcare provider will include a sedation request when they order your exam or procedure, and your ARA team will give you the medication at your appointment.
+If you are very anxious or have a condition that could make it difficult to stay in one position for an extended period of time, please talk to your scheduler about how we can help you.

 Keep in mind that everyone at ARA that will assist you during your exam is very good at helping you relax and have the best experience possible, so even if you are anxious, you may not need sedation.